Use AI to turn data charts into easy-to-understand sentences. Know More

 • Average Length Of Stay -

-It is used to calculate the number of nights the average guest has booked in the property.
+What is the meaning / definition of Average Length of Stay: It is used to calculate the number of nights the average guest has booked in the property.
 It is calculated by dividing the total number of nights the vacation rental is booked by the total number of reservations.
 This is a vital metric to track because an increase in short-term stays can increase maintenance and operation costs in your vacation rental property.

 b